Beam Fusion Model

 \blacksquare

-Calculate the beam alpha powers, density and deposited energy
+Calculate the beam alpha powers, beam densities and deposited energy

 Set the returned alpha power